0 / 0

 7. In the USE column, select the three models.
 Return to the flow.

 8. Attach an Analysis output node after the model nugget.
-Right-click the Analysis node and choose Run to run the flow.
+Hover over the Analysis node and click the Run icon to run the flow again.

 Figure 5.
 Auto Classifier example flow